yiguo-17/the-function-returns/README.md

 * Create a variable named `prod` and assign to it the value of 0.

-* Create a function named  `greet` that will take one parameter (a string) and the function will change the value of `greeting` to 'Hello ' plus whatever the value of the parameter is going to be
+* Create a function named  `greet` that will take one parameter (a string) and the function will change the value of `greeting` to 'Hello ' plus whatever the value of the parameter is going to be.
 * Create a function named  `sumOfTwo` that will take two parameters (which will be numbers).
-The function will change the value of `sum` to be equal to the sum of the two parameters
+The function will change the value of `sum` to be equal to the sum of the two parameters.
 * Create a function named  `multiply` that will take three parameters (which will be numbers).
-The function will change the value of `prod` to be equal to the product of the three parameters
+The function will change the value of `prod` to be equal to the product of the three parameters.

 Let's RETURN stuff!

+* Create a function named  `returnWhatISay` that will take a string sentence and returns that sentence unchanged.

 * Create a function named  `sayHi` that will take one parameter and return a personalized greeting like these examples: